some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The type field describes the type of the element.
 Possible values of the type field are defined by the interface specification for each union separately.
 The types are encoded as in the interface specification in ascending order starting with 1.
 The 0 is reserved for the NULL type – i.e. an empty union.
-The Interface Definition may allow or disallow the usage of NULL for a Union/Variant.
+The Interface Definition shall allow or disallow the usage of NULL for a Union/Variant.

 .. feat_req:: 🎯
     :id: feat_req_someip_274